smsohan/smsohan.github.com/source/_posts/2019-06-05-polyglot-yyc-2019-my-first-unconference.markdown

 to revert later.

 I'm looking forward to the 2020 edition of this event and may even prepare to come up with a good idea for the unconference.
-If you can join, please join us for the next round.
+If you can, please join us for the next round.